Cancer Risk Reduction & Treatment Resources

 Read Melissa Williams' Story: As a colorectal cancer survivor, IU Bloomington's Melissa Williams hopes sharing her story will help inspire others to get screened.

-Read Hope Kaser's Story: Assistant Director of Indiana University Athletics Dining Services Hope Kaser created cancer nutrition support and education for fellow cancer patients while on her own cancer treatment journey.
+Read Hope Kaser’s Story: Hope Kaser created cancer nutrition support and education for fellow cancer patients while on her own cancer treatment journey.

-To better connect IU’s 250 cancer experts with the community, the IU Simon Comprehensive Cancer Center is launching “Simon Says Expert Series,” a monthly virtual event where you’ll have the opportunity to hear from cancer center experts about various topics and ask your questions.
+To connect IU’s 250 cancer experts with the community, the IU Simon Comprehensive Cancer Center hosts the “Simon Says Expert Series,” a monthly virtual event where you’ll have the opportunity to hear from cancer center experts about various topics and ask your questions.

 Learn about the IU Simon Comprehensive Cancer Center's End Lung Cancer Now initiative, which brings together advocates to tackle the No. 1 cause of cancer-related deaths – lung cancer.